Introduction on How to Become a Data Scientist

 1. Basic Mathematics

-Many of us might have hated math in our childhood days that we didn’t even like the tutor who taught math.
+Many of us might have hated math in our childhood days, that we didn’t even like the tutor who taught math.
 I am here to reveal a well-known secret.
-Math including algebra, matrices and some calculus is very much needed in the field of data science.
+Math, including algebra, matrices and some calculus, is very much needed in the field of data science.
 While exploring huge data, we will be in awe as to how these ‘good for nothing’ matrices or calculus could do it.
 Math in itself is fascinating if one takes an interest in the subject.
-Develop a genuine interest in math and you will do it right.
-Now folks, who love math like me, give a nod to you and go ahead.
+Develop a genuine interest in math, and you will do it right.
+Now folks, who love math like me, give the nod to you and go ahead.

-During my childhood while learning probability and statistics, I never thought that probability will follow me lifelong.
-The importance of statistics in data science is inevitable.
+While learning probability and statistics during my childhood, I never thought that probability would follow me lifelong.
+However, the importance of statistics in data science is inevitable.
 We use many theorems and formulae of statistics to understand the data and to predict the future of data.
 Even if you get lost in the vast data, statistics can help you take the right path.
 Theories and formulae proven by great scientists will not fail, will they?
 Distribution and exploration of data can be done easily with the help of statistics.

 3. Programming Skills

 After getting an idea of data with the help of mathematics, it is really nice to visualize it.
 What if some coding helps us to do this easily!
 Python and R are well-known programming languages that help data scientists do their work easily.
 Statistics easily works with both the languages that distribution and exploration of huge data can be seen easily with two or three steps of coding.

 It’s not necessary to know both the hand of the language in hand.
 However, expertise in one language helps you reach in great heights in your data science career.
 If you are new to Python or R, take a deep breath and pull yourself up.
 Both languages are easy to learn and understand.
 Nothing can stop you from becoming a data scientist.